Lecturer in Biochemistry

 Using this approach, I have shown that it is possible to separate relapse-remitting and secondary progressive multiple sclerosis patients using a blood test in a way that is much more rapid (only minutes for analysis) than current clinical diagnosis methods (typically up to a year).

 More recently, I have shown that I can use the same analysis technology to identify cancer in patients who are presenting at their doctor with nonspecific symptoms such as fatigue.
 This is an exciting finding that shows the great promise a metabolomics-based diagnostic platform could deliver.
-I am currently spinning a company out of the University of Oxford to develop this technology further.
+This technology is being further developed through the spinout company Oxomics.

 Larkin - Intext Photo